 Above all else, remember this about social media marketing.

 The social media definition for each small business is different.
 However, regardless of which platform you’re using, you should fuel it with great content and the right targeting and paid advertising support.

-To find out more about how Aussies are using and interacting with brands on social media, download our free 2018 Yellow Social Media Report here.
-And if you want to get the most out of your Facebook strategy, Yellow is here to help.
+To find out more about how Aussies are using and interacting with brands on social media, download our free 2018 Yellow Pages Social Media Report here.
+And if you want to get the most out of your Facebook strategy, Yellow Pages is here to help.
 Our social ad packages help you reach the right customers at the right time.